Systemik-Solutions/sia_site/_sources/3. Word Frequencies/Word Frequencies.md

 - **Text Output** – The most general result view.
 The words or NGrams you searched for are shown in the left column.
 The Text segments (or blocks) are listed in the top row.
 The table shows the number of instances of each word or NGram in each block.
 Toggle **Show proportions** to see the results as percentage values.
 - **Shannon Entropy Column** and **Shannon Entropy Table** – These views assign each segment with an Entropy score, which indicates how repetitive the word use is within the segment.
 A higher score means the word use is less repetitive.
 The **Shannon Entropy Table** includes an Average score.
-- **Segment Endings** – This view helps you find the beginning and end of segments within the Text, so you can apply the results.
+- **Segment Endings** – This view helps you find the beginning and end of segments within the Text, so you can work out the exact span of a given segment, where that segment is of special interest.
 For each segment, the first four words and the last three words are shown.

 Click **Copy to Clipboard** to copy the results so you can paste them into a document or spreadsheet.